top of page

 The Dregs of December

 Believe it or not, the last of the chrysanthemums are still hanging on.
 We've had a few mornings of light frost---the idle threat that tempuratures are about to drop.
 As I look out the window in the morning, I see that the roses have yet to get the memo as well.
-Their leaves have yet to fall and it's the nagging reminder that it's time to get a few December tasks done.

 So here is our December run down...